clashroyaleisgood/Course_VRDL/HW2_Object_Detection/report/report.md

 <div style="page-break-after: always;"></div>

 ## Summary
-In this chalenge, I use yolov5 and the pre-trained weights and finally get **mAP: 0.41520** on testing data provided by the competetion.
+In this challenge, I use yolov5 and the pre-trained weights and finally get **mAP: 0.41520** on testing data provided by the competition.

 The strange overfitting problem was bothering me a lot.
 Though I use **manually early stop** to prevent the problem, but it's not a good solution at all, I still can't figure out what is happening then.

-It's not a good way but still a effective way using manually earlly stop.
+It's not a good way but still a effective way using manually early stop.

 <div style="page-break-after: always;"></div>